tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 ***This is an optional extra credit assignment***

-***Spreadsheet data (substantial, and from a public source) could be a possible "2nd API" for Project 2 - but check with your Professor, in advance!***

 ## I. Get Started

 1) Duplicate the **custom-marker** folder and name it **virus-map**